lucasfcosta/raspberry-gpio-experiments/blink-single-led/README.md

 ## Needed Materials

 - 1 Breadboard
-- 1 Led (5mm) - Mine operates at 1,9V-2,1V and 20mA
+- 1 LED (5mm) - Mine operates at 1,9V-2,1V and 20mA
-- 1 Resistor 150Ω (anything above this will work, but 150Ω is ideal)
+- 1 150Ω Resistor (anything slightly above this will work, but 150Ω is ideal)
 - 2 Male/Female Jumpers
 - 1 Male/Male Jumper (for organization purposes) - This is not mandatory